Job Title: Principal

 Degree(s): Master's degree in human dimmensions of organizations

-Michael Larson has 14 years of experience working with boards, executive teams, and operational groups to facilitate people-centered systems that think strategically, make decisions with compassion and clarity and continuously self-evaluate to respond to changes.
-He is known for creating programs that focus on connecting stakeholders with an organization at a deep level, exploring the links between why the organization exists and a stakeholder’s choice to invest.
+Michael Larson is a content strategist and senior facilitator with Blank Page, a people-focused strategy firm in Austin.
+Mr. Larson has 14 years of experience working with boards, executive teams, and operational groups to facilitate people-centered systems that think strategically, make decisions with compassion and clarity and continuously self-evaluate to respond to changes.
+Michael is known for creating programs that focus on connecting stakeholders with an organization at a deep level, exploring the links between why the organization exists and a stakeholder’s choice to invest.
 Mr. Larson focuses on inclusive discovery, strategic planning, deliberate decision making, and honest evaluation of results.

 Job Title: CFO